Monits/static-code-analysis-plugin/README.md

 ##History

+#v1.3

+* Plugin can be configured with ``ignoreErrors`` parameter to stop build if errors are found.

 #v1.2

 * PMD & CPD compatible with Gradle v2.3+.
 It resolves dependencies and tool versions according to the used gradle version.

 ## Why use it?